Madmaxs2/prysm/config/features/README.md

 ## How to use a feature flag?

 Once it has been decided that you should use a feature flag.
-Follow these steps to safely releasing your feature.
+Follow these steps to safely release your feature.
 In general, try to create a single PR for each step of this process.

 1. Add your feature flag to `shared/featureconfig/flags.go`, use the flag to toggle a boolean in the feature config in shared/featureconfig/config.go.
 It is a good idea to use the `enable` prefix for